kabutotx/upsapi/README.md

-# ColdFusion UPS API CFC
+# ColdFusion UPS OAuth API CFC

 This is a ColdFusion CFC used to connect to UPS API using OAuth.
+All old UPS Access Keys will no longer be supported on June 3, 2024.
+See https://developer.ups.com/oauth-developer-guide

 ## API's Supported:
  * Rate